 Many people enjoy recreation in this garden, especially on weekends.
-Therefore, I recommend coming here on Saturday, because it is less crowded than Sunday and we can ride our vehicle inside the park, which is not allowed on Sunday and public holidays.
+I recommend coming here on Saturday, because it is less crowded than Sunday and you can ride your vehicle inside the park, which is not allowed on Sunday and public holidays.
 Although walking is healthier, I find 87 hectares is too big to explore by foot with a toddler.
 There are several asphalt streets circling the park.
 You can park the vehicle in these streets, but don’t park it on the grass.

 Alternatively, you can bring your bicycle or inline skates, and have a fun sport here.
 Then you can take a rest afterwards, since it is so peaceful here, away from the hectic streets nearby.
 You could even take a nap under these hundred years old trees!

 There are 2 entrance gates, the main one at Oto Iskandardinata – Paledang street, opens every morning until 4.30 pm, while the second one at Pajajaran street opens from 4.30 pm till night, mainly to serve the restaurant guests.
-The name of the restaurant is Café Dedaunan (Leaves Café).
-The food is not great, but I always love to come here only to sit around watching the rain drops on the lawn and lotus ponds, or watching the sun sets behind the hundred years old trees when the day is clear.
+The name of the restaurant is Café Dedaunan (Leaves Café in English).
+The food is not great, but I always love to come here to hang out watching the rain drops on the lawn and lotus ponds, or watching the sun sets behind the hundred years old trees when the day is clear.
 It is really a romantic place!

 There are 2 orchid houses near the café.
 The newer one is full with commercial orchids such as phalaenopsis, dendrobium, and cattleya.
 The older one contains the ingenious orchids from rainforests all over Indonesia.
 Most of these orchids are smaller and they don’t bloom as often as the commercial ones, but they smell very nice.